Skip to main content

 • areas.json: with this file you can define named areas that can be used by the rules

 • events.json: with this file you can define events that allow you to spawn mobs whenever something happens.
-Currently implemented 'mob_killed', 'block_broken', and 'custom' events
+Currently implemented 'mob_killed', 'block_broken', 'command', and 'custom' events

 spawn.json